Toward diagnosing neutrino non-unitarity through CP phase correlations: Concluding remarks

+An obviously promising strategy for exploring the characteristic feature of the $\delta$ - UV phase correlation would be to sweep over the energy region $E= 0.1$ to 10 GeV, where the key variable $\psi$ which controls the phase correlations has a dramatic change, as shown in Fig.~1 in ref.~\cite{Denton:2016wmg}.
+It would require super-precision measurement throughout the region covered by ESSnuSB~\cite{ESSnuSB:2021azq}, T2K-T2HK~\cite{T2K:2021xwb,Hyper-Kamiokande:2018ofw}, NOvA-DUNE~\cite{NOvA:2021nfi,DUNE:2020ypp}, and T2KK\footnote{ A possible acronym used in ref.~\cite{Kajita:2006bt}, but now for the updated name for the setting, ``Tokai-to-Kamioka observatory-Korea neutrino observatory''. } \cite{Hyper-Kamiokande:2016srs}.
+If wide-energy covering atmospheric neutrino measurement has a promising feature for improving precision, Super-~\cite{Super-Kamiokande:2017yvm} and Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}, DUNE~\cite{DUNE:2020ypp}, as well as IceCube~\cite{IceCubeCollaboration:2021euf} and KM3NeT~\cite{KM3NeT:2021ozk} would become the strong competitors.
+In the realm of natural $K_{ij}$ variables, experimental search for UV may also be pursuit in low-energy LBL set up with the solar-scale enhancement.
+Possible physics potential in this region is explored in the earlier studies~\cite{Peres:2003wd,Peres:2009xe,Akhmedov:2008qt} and revisited in the recent ones~\cite{Martinez-Soler:2019nhb,Minakata:2019gyw,Yasuda:2020cff,JUNO:2021tll,ESSnuSB:2021azq}.

 We have started to describe our interests in $\nu$SM - UV phase correlations by saying that ultimately we want to construct a machinery to diagnose non-unitarity.
 A natural question would then be in which way the knowledge of the $\nu$SM - UV phase correlations can merit the diagnosing capability.
-From experimentalists' view they may regard our work as one piece for creating ``theorists' analysis code'' in preparation of the real measurement.
+From experimentalists' view our work may be regarded as a piece for creating ``theorists' analysis code'' in preparation for the real measurement.
 By knowing the $\delta$ - UV phase correlations we would have a better view of the ``migration matrix'' which describes variable (and their error) correlations in the $\delta$ row.
 Since the ``determination of all $\alpha_{\beta \gamma}$ at once'' strategy is required for the $\alpha$ parameters, as discussed in section~\ref{sec:remarks-alpha}, the migration matrix is large and therefore any knowledge of its structure should help.

 Thus, even assuming that our discussions in this paper go along the right direction, our phenomenological study in this paper may be regarded as just a starting step from one particular side.
 It is likely that one should approach to nature of UV from various sides, for example by examining illuminating models of neutrino mass, e.g., in refs.~\cite{Mohapatra:2006gs,Gavela:2009cd} and the fully consistent models of sterile neutrinos, such as in refs.~\cite{Dasgupta:2021ies,Branco:2020yvs}, which may reveal what the $\alpha$ or the $K$ parameters imply in more physical context.